MichaelBechHansen/JTSSemanticReload/README.md

 }
 ```

 The method accepts two block arguments.
 The two blocks are called synchronously and may be called multiple times.
-One of them takes an `NSIndexPath` and returns a data source item, and the other takes a data source item and returns an `NSIndexPath`.
+One of them takes the previous `NSIndexPath` and `UITableViewCell`, returning a data source item.
+The other takes a data source item and returns the new/current `NSIndexPath`.
 The data source item can be any object you wish.
-It's up to your application to be able to derive an index path from the data source item and vice versa.
+It's up to your application to be able to derive an updated index path from the data source item and vice versa.
 For example, if you were writing a Twitter client, the data source item would probably be a tweet.

 This method is safe to use with table views that have non-zero content insets, header views, and footer views.